ColinLeverger/machine-learning-python/README.md

 The goal of this project was to have an overview of machine learning.

 We had to build & test algorithms, going from DQR to complex Data Analytic.
-Because we are the only computer scientist yet (and not statistician), we played a lot with functions and benchmarked algorithms, by using our feelings.
-That is why some of the algorithms used seems to be inappropriate considering the given dataset (Linear Lasso Regression for instance).
-But we understood better after coding the mathematical solutions.
+Because we are only computer scientist yet (and not statistician), we played a lot with functions and benchmarked algorithms, by using our feelings.
+That is why some of the algorithms used seems to be inappropriate considering the given datasets (Linear Lasso Regression for instance).
+But we understood better after coding the mathematical solutions and implications behind them.

 ## Arborecence of the project